mavlink/mavlink-devguide/en/mavgen_c/README.md

 ```c
 #include <mavlink/v2.0/<some_dialect>/mavlink.h>
 ```
-This will automatically add the header files for all messages for both your dialect and any dialect files that it includes.
+This will automatically add the header files for all messages in your dialect, and for any dialect files that it includes.

 If you support multiple *independent* dialects you can include these separately (there is no need to separately include dialects that are part of another dialect):